 Code of Federal Regulations (CFR) Title 49 Part 24.102 (f) requires the LPA to negotiate in good faith and present each owner with a statement of their rights.
-A copy of a statement of rights pamphlet "Real Property Acquisition for Kansas Highways, Roads, Streets and Bridges" is available on the KDOT website.
-It is to the benefit of the LPA to make the pamphlet a part of a packet that is provided to every property owner.

-Negotiating in good faith contemplated providing all parties the opportunity to discuss their views, opinions, and concerns.
+By negotiating in good faith, all parties should be given the opportunity to discuss their views, opinions, and concerns.
 All parties should also have the opportunity to have their thoughts seriously considered, and their questions answered.
 All parties must be given reasonable opportunity to consider the information and seek counsel if they wish.
-At the end of good faith negotiations all parties will need to determine what they believe to be an appropriate outcome.

-Any knowledgeable and qualified member of LPA staff may be the negotiator.
+Any knowledgeable and qualified member of LPA staff (not a member of the LPA's governing body) may be the negotiator.
 It is helpful if the negotiator is a Notary Public for notarizing documents signed by property owners, but not a requirement.

 The negotiator should personally contact the property owner and tenant of each property on the project.
-The initial contact with the owner(s) as part of the Acquisition Process will depend on which form of the Valuation Process you have selected.
-Remember the Valuation Process is completed either by an appraisal or the Appraisal Waiver Process.
+The initial contact with the owner(s) as part of the Acquisition Process will depend on which Valuation Process you have selected, either an appraisal or the Appraisal Waiver Process.

 If the Appraisal Waiver Process is used for valuation purposes, the initial contact will be when the acquisition agent completes the compensation estimate form after meeting with the owner.
 Compensation estimates should not be completed by one representative and delivered by another.
-Remember, the goal of the Appraisal Waiver Process is to reduce the time and expense for the owner and acquiring agency.
+The Appraisal Waiver Process is used to reduce the time and expense for the owner and acquiring agency.